Thank you for booking your sailing holiday/event with us at Girls for Sail!

 9. A pair of sailing gloves will be very handy and advisable, especially out in hot weather – please note you cannot buy them in the Caribbean.

-10. The evenings are really warm but after the suns sets it will cool down immediately - if you feel the cold perhaps pack a lightweight cardigan or sweater (or something similar).
+10. The evenings are really warm but after the sun sets it will cool down immediately - if you feel the cold perhaps pack a lightweight cardigan or sweater (or something similar).

 If you are on a career break or your event will involve sailing overnight, be prepared for the fact it can get chilly and or wet so lightweight wet weather/waterproof trousers are also advisable along with a jacket.

-Please bring the above and if you are attending an RYA course, you will also need your logbook - if you do not have one, we can provide you one for £10 but this must be bought before your trip and can be posted within the UK for £3 per item.
+Please bring the above and if you are attending an RYA course, you will also need your logbook - if you do not have one, we can provide you one for £10 but this must be bought before your trip and can be posted within the UK.
 Or you can collect from our office in Cowes.

 You will also need a pen, pencil and notepad for writing navigational and other notes down.

-Please bring the above and a pair of black shorts, we will be providing race shirts for all participants and would like to have a great looking photo of our race teams!
+Please bring the above.
+We will be providing race shirts for all participants and would like to have a great looking photo of our race teams!

 Over the years we have assessed that in the heat of the Caribbean shore-side shelter is very preferable.
-The sun and heat can be challenging if you are not used to it so drinking lots of fluids and wearing a hat with a minimum of factor 50+ is essential advice and sunburn/sunstroke should be taken very seriously.
+The sun and heat can be challenging if you are not used to it so drinking lots of fluids and wearing a hat and sun lotion with a minimum of factor 50+ is essential advice and sunburn/sunstroke should be taken very seriously.
 Because of the heat and sometimes lovely cooling rain showers we find customers like shore-side accommodation to aid their comfort.
 We can help suggest accommodation of a good standard at a reasonable rate near all the ever changing itineraries of the regattas – it could differ each year.
-Please be aware that we do not own or run any of the rented accommodation so we act as a third party to assist you in making your sailing event more pleasurable.
+Please be aware that we do not own or run any of the rented accommodation so we only provide recommendations to assist you in making your sailing event more pleasurable.

 Please advise us if you are booking into accommodation on shore.
 GFS will do everything to ensure that you are back in the right location after the days sailing but cannot be held responsible for your bookings ashore.
 We advise customers to inform your chosen accommodation of this possibility.
 Also please be aware that can’t be held responsible should there be an event where weather and tide may make it impossible to get to your accommodation ashore.

 NB.
-RYA courses will start on the date specified, and end 5 days later, please be conscious of the fact that if you feel you need a day to relax before you start your course, you will need to book your flight out a day earlier!
+Please be conscious of the fact that if you feel you need a day to relax before you start your course, you will need to book your flight out a day earlier!

 When arriving from the UK or a colder climate the first blast of air at the airport can be quite a shock – but LOVELY!
-Mmm…feel the warmth of the Caribbean Islands.
 It’s a good idea to wear layers on the plane ie socks and sweatshirts so you can remove your warm clothing easily when you land.
 Be prepared for a long queue in customs as they haven’t quite cracked efficiency yet!
 Once out in the heat there will be taxis available to transport you to your location, which can differ in quality and service dependant on which island you are arriving on!

 When going through customs you will not have a problem as long as you have a return flight ticket proving you are on holiday and will be leaving!
 When you are asked you where you are staying it’s always easier to state the boat name ‘Hot Stuff’ in whichever marina you are going to.